10 Best Herbal Essential Oils For Low Sperm Count

 foeniculum vulgare essential oil

-Foeniculum vulgare, commonly known as fennel, contains essential oils that have been traditionally used to support reproductive health.
+Foeniculum vulgare, commonly known as fennel, contains essential oils that have been traditionally used to support male reproductive health.